DevArrah/neditor/README.md

 A browser-based wysiwyg rich text editor that can translate those styles to nedit mark up.

 # Using Neditor
-To use, double click on the index.html file to open it in your favorite browser.
+No installation is required...
+Just download [The neditor](https://github.com/DevArrah/neditor/archive/master.zip) to you desktop, unzip the file, and double click on the index.html file.
+This will open it up in your favorite browser.

 Then enter some text and apply some styles.

 When you are done styling your text, you click on **Apply Formatting**.